 The Plugin House demonstrates the possibilities of backyard homes and smaller living to provide housing affordable to all.

 The Plugin House was showcased on City Hall Plaza in May 2018, demonstrating the possibilities of backyard homes and smaller living.
 Events brought together community leaders, policy makers, and housing advocates to discuss how solutions like the Plugin House can help alleviate Boston's housing crisis.
 The Plugin House hosted over 2,000 visitors and collected a wealth of feedback during the two-week period.

 For more information about the Plugin House, visit the Plugin House website or email firstname.lastname@example.org.

 The Plugin House is an easily assembled house, created by James Shen, a former Loeb Fellow at the Harvard Graduate School of Design and a People’s Architecture Office Founding Partner.

 The Plugin House demonstrates the possibilities of smaller and sustainable living.
 It provides opportunities for infill of vacant areas and additions in backyards to address the housing crisis.

 There is a movement among local and municipal governments nationwide to introduce policy to encourage the construction of small homes in infill areas or even backyards.
-Efforts meant to address the housing crisis faced by many cities.

 The Plugin house expands on the successful Additional Dwelling Unit Pilot currently ongoing in the city of Boston that is helping homeowners create additional living spaces for their family or affordable rentals for their neighbors one unit at a time.
-This exhibition will be the beginning of that discussion with residents.